matt-harvey/vat/README.rst

 Installation
 ============

-- ``chmod +x vat.awk``
 - Copy ``vat.awk`` into a directory of your choosing.
-- Create a text file somewhere to record your tasks.
+- Create a blank text file somewhere to record your tasks (``touch /path/to/file``).
 - Add something like the following line to your ``.bashrc`` (or ``.zshrc`` or etc.)::

-    alias vat='/path/to/vat.awk /path/to/text/file/containing/tasks'
+    alias vat='awk -f /path/to/vat.awk /path/to/text/file/containing/tasks'

 Usage
 =====